-In case your system fails to work properly, you may consider of changing your device for securing your data from any potential loss.
-In a new device, first thing to do is to install the operating system.
-In other case, you want to save a copy of your updated operating system in to a new hard drive for later use or to run other devices in a network.
-In all these situations, you have to install OS on new hard drive.
-This article is going to help you out in finding the answer for i.e. how to install OS on new hard drive?
+In case your system fails to work properly, you may consider changing your device for securing your data from any potential loss.
+In a new device, the first thing to do is to install the operating system.
+In other cases, you want to save a copy of your updated operating system into a new hard drive for later use or to run other devices in a network.
+In all these situations, you have to install the OS on a new hard drive.
+This article is going to help you out in finding the answer for i.e. how to install OS on a new hard drive?

-In order to install OS on new hard drive, there are two ways to go for the process.
-First method is the traditional one, in which you head towards the official website of Microsoft and download the desired operating system with all latest updates and then burn them on CD/DVD drive.
-This steps includes burning of all system software and ISO files on the external bootable media.
-But Microsoft has launched an online media creation tool that cuts off the need of an additional external CD/DVD drive.
-Second method is to create a clone for the operating system via a third party application software.
-This clone or system image backup can then be used either as a backup plan or run the devices on network with same operating system.
-In case, if you are dealing with any situation as mentioned above, then you would be wondering how to install OS on new hard drive?
-This article is your helping hand to install OS on new hard drive.
-It explain all the steps in depth.
+To install OS on a new hard drive, there are two ways to go for the process.
+The first method is the traditional one, in which you head towards the official website of Microsoft and download the desired operating system with all the latest updates and then burn them on CD/DVD drive.
+These steps include the burning of all system software and ISO files on the external bootable media.
+But Microsoft has launched an online media creation tool that cuts off the need for an additional external CD/DVD drive.
+The second method is to create a clone for the operating system via the third-party application software.
+This clone or system image backup can then be used either as a backup plan or run the devices on a network with the same operating system.
+In case, if you are dealing with any situation as mentioned above, then you would be wondering how to install OS on a new hard drive?
+This article is your helping hand to install OS on a new hard drive.
+It explains all the steps in depth.
 Here are the topics that would be discussed in detail.

-This section will elaborate all the steps included in the process i.e. install OS on new hard drive.
+This section will elaborate on all the steps included in the process i.e. install OS on a new hard drive.
 Let’s get started.

-Before rushing to install the operating system, first you have to determine which OS would be compatible for your device.
+Before rushing to install the operating system, first, you have to determine which OS would be compatible with your device.
 It further depends on the working necessities and the latest operating systems available in the market.
-This method here explain all the aspects which should be considered while selecting an operating system for your device.
+This method here explains all the aspects which should be considered while selecting an operating system for your device.

 Check the system requirements.

 As mentioned above, requirements or in other words system requirement is the key feature that helps you to select a particular operating system for your device.
 Every working operating system in the market has its own particular set of system requirements.
-A device fulfilling all of them are able to run those operating systems.
+A device fulfilling all of them can run those operating systems.
 Here are some of those key requirements.

 Decide whether to purchase or download.

-Mere downloading and them installing the operating system for a successful run is now outdated.
+Mere downloading and then installing the operating system for a successful run is now outdated.
 As for now, you have to buy the operating system license.
-The free versions are not available and would only support your device for few days.
-Alter on, you have to add the license key to the system for getting your hands on full functionality of operating system.
-In case of other operating systems like Linux, it is free to download and install.
+The free versions are not available and would only support your device for a few days.
+Alter on, you have to add the license key to the system for getting your hands on the full functionality of the operating system.
+In the case of other operating systems like Linux, it is free to download and install.
 Some of its enterprise versions are closed.

 Research your software compatibility.

-Operating system and the programs you want to use should be compatible with each other.
-For instance, if you are using Microsoft office and you want it to run on Linux as operating system, then it is not possible.
+The operating system and the programs you want to use should be compatible with each other.
+For instance, if you are using Microsoft office and you want it to run on Linux as an operating system, then it is not possible.
 For every operating system, programs are different and substitutes are available with limited functionality.

 Obtain your new operating system.

-There are various ways to obtain the new operating system.
-Getting it from the stores, it would be on the form of installation disc along with a product key.
-Insert the disc and product key in wizard to install the operating system.
-Another way is to get the product key and download the compatible version of operating system online (from official website).
-In case you are going to get Linux on your device, you can download the ISO files from developer’s website.
+There are various ways to obtain a new operating system.
+Getting it from the stores would be in the form of an installation disc along with a product key.
+Insert the disc and product key in the wizard to install the operating system.
+Another way is to get the product key and download the compatible version of the operating system online (from the official website).
+In case you are going to get Linux on your device, you can download the ISO files from the developer’s website.

 Backup your data.

 In case, if you are shifting to another device, or creating a system image backup for your operating system to be saved on a new hard drive, creating a backup is mandatory.
-Backup all the programs, documents, media files and all related downloadable content so that you can transfer it to the new hard drive.
-This is mostly case when you are dealing with system failure and you don’t want to face a data loss.
+Backup all the programs, documents, media files, and all related downloadable content so that you can transfer it to the new hard drive.
+This mostly cases when you are dealing with system failure and you don’t want to face a data loss.
 Creating a system image backup via a third party application software is your deal.
-It will backup all the data present on system including the system files, application, system drivers and updates.
+It will back up all the data present on the system including the system files, application, system drivers, and updates.
 It omits the step of reinstallation.

-Once you ae done considering all the essentials mentioned in the previous section, it’s time to head to the process i.e. install OS on new hard drive.
+Once you are done considering all the essentials mentioned in the previous section, it’s time to head to the process i.e. install OS on a new hard drive.
 Here is what you have to do in detail.